partylikeits1983/miden-examples/book/src/miden_node_setup_tutorial.md

 # Miden Node Setup Tutorial

+There are two ways of connecting to the Miden node:
+1) Connect to the Miden Testnet
+2) Run the Miden node locally

-There are two ways of connecting to the Miden node.
-The quickest way is to connect to the miden-testnet.
-The other way is to connect to spin up the Miden node locally.
+The quickest way is to connect to the Miden testnet.
+The other way is to spin up the Miden node locally.

 ## Miden Testnet Node Endpoint